 She also worked with the Columbia Centre for Sustainable Investment based in New York where she advised on the peculiar provisions/terms in exploration and production contracts relating to the extractive industries in different countries around the world with the aim of helping governments, international investors and other stakeholders better understand the prevalent extractive industry investment framework.

-Onyeka has a LL.M. from the Columbia Law School, a B.L. from the Nigerian Law School and a LL.B.
+Oneyka has an LL.M. from the Columbia Law School, a B.L. from the Nigerian Law School and an LL.B.
 From the University of Ibadan.

 The global market for legal services and business advising is changing.
 Clients are changing.
 Lawyers and law firms must change accordingly, and Centurion Law Group is at the forefront of this change.One thing will never change: We offer exceptional client service from experts who bring a wealth of deep specialism.
 And we’re always looking for talented lawyers and business advisors to enhance our pool.